Deeech/it-collection/Quizes.md

 * [typing.io](https://typing.io/) - Practice typing the awkward characters in code.
 * [checkio](https://js.checkio.org/) - CheckiO is a code game coders.
 Where players can solve puzzles and share their solutions.
 * [codingame](https://www.codingame.com/start)
+* [codewars](https://www.codewars.com/) - Improve your skills by training with others on real code challenges.